Challenging the Boundaries of Reasoning: An Olympiad-Level Math Benchmark for Large Language Models: Benchmark Construction

+{For quantitative leakage analysis, we followed Omni-MATH, using $n$-gram accuracy metric~\cite{xu2024benchmarkingbenchmarkleakagelarge}: for each sample, the problem and answer are concatenated; 5 starting points are uniformly sampled; and the model's ability to predict the subsequent 5-gram is evaluated.
+Leakage risk is quantified by comparing $n$-gram accuracy on the original dataset against 3 LLM-rewritten versions (Gemini 2.5 Flash Preview Thinking~\cite{geminiflash}), with the normalized difference $\delta$ indicating model familiarity with original versus rewritten data.
+Since $\delta$'s absolute value depends on the rewriting LLM, assessing leakage risk requires \emph{relative comparison} of $\delta$ between benchmarks.
+Results in Table~\ref{leak} show lower contamination risk for OlymMATH than PolyMath, establishing OlymMATH as a more reliable benchmark for evaluating LLMs' true mathematical capabilities.}

-\paragraph{Verification} To enhance dataset reliability, we invited a China Mathematical Olympiad silver medalist and two provincial first-prize winners to verify and revise the problems and solutions.
+\paragraph{Verification} To enhance dataset reliability, we invited a China Mathematical Olympiad silver medalist and two provincial first-prize winners to verify and revise the problems and solutions in OlymMATH-EASY and HARD.
 Since the answers to the problems were already provided, the verification difficulty was reduced, making the expertise of reviewers sufficient for this task.
 Each problem was reviewed by at least two reviewers.
-Additionally, official solutions for challenging problems are published for community oversight.
+Additionally, we have published official solutions for challenging problems for community oversight.

+{For OlymMATH-LEAN, we leverage the Lean server for automatic verification.
+Raw problems and solutions are first cleaned by Claude Opus 4.5~\cite{claude4.5opus} for \LaTeX{} format correction, then undergo three independent verification rounds using DeepSeek V3.2 Speciale~\cite{deepseekai2025deepseekv32pushingfrontieropen} to check translation accuracy, statement precision, and solution rigor.
+A Claude Opus 4.5-based agent (see Appendix~\ref{section:prompts} for details) then iteratively interacts with a Kimina Lean REPL server~\cite{santos2025kiminaleanserverhighperformance} in an isolated sandbox, refining code based on compiler feedback until successful compilation.
+Compiled formalizations are validated by three independent Gemini 3.0 Flash~\cite{gemini3.0flash} calls for semantic alignment, and formalizations containing \texttt{axiom} declarations receive additional human expert reviews.}